Chris-hughes10/pytorch-accelerated/README.md

 The key features are:
 - A simple and contained, but easily customisable, training loop, which should work out of the box in straightforward cases;
  behaviour can be customised using inheritance and/or callbacks.
-- Handles device placement, mixed-precision, multi GPU and distributed training with no code changes.
+- Handles device placement, mixed-precision, DeepSpeed integration, multi-GPU and distributed training with no code changes.
 - Uses pure PyTorch components, with no additional modifications or wrappers, and easily interoperates with other popular libraries such as [timm](https://github.com/rwightman/pytorch-image-models), [transformers](https://huggingface.co/transformers/) and [torchmetrics](https://torchmetrics.readthedocs.io/en/latest/).